mcoblenz/Obsidian/solidity_user_guide/source/tutorial/ownership4.rst

 Handling Errors
 -----------------
-Errors can be flagged with ``revert``.
+Errors can be flagged with ``revert``, which stops execution and discards all of the changes that have occurred since the outermost transaction started.
 A description of the error can be provided as well.
 An example of usage is given below.
 ::

    function checkAmount(Money m) public { // m is unowned